groq/orchestrate/README.md

 ## ⚙️ Configuration

-Create `.orchestrate.yaml` in your project root:
+Create `.orchestrate.yaml` in your working directory (where you run orchestrate from):

 ```yaml
 # Default preset when --preset is not specified